Discover Career Opportunities

 Promote Yourself on the Best Platforms

 The right platform depends on what you’re trying to achieve.
 Most educators have an active Facebook account at a minimum.
-Promote content that is useful to other teachers and important news about the teaching profession.
+Promote content useful to other teachers and important news about the teaching profession.
 Show that you care about the industry and keep current with the latest issues affecting it.

 Improving your self-worth and confidence is important as a teacher.
 Students can see right through a teacher who is hesitant or not sure of their own abilities.